Mangalorean Catholics: Costumes and ornaments

-Mangalorean Catholic men traditionally wore long, loose-frilled, white or black coats known as Kutanv (similar to the Moghul era Sherwanis, loose coats with buttons), over a Zibbo (loose shirt), while the Pudvem (dhoti), a piece of unstitched cloth, usually around 7 yd long, was wrapped around the waist and the legs and knotted at the waist.
-The turban called Mundaas or Urmal, were usually flattened like the Coorgi turbans.
-It was a long white piece of cloth with a Todop (golden hem) tied around the head like a turban in a particular manner by which they could be easily identified as Catholics.
+Mangalorean Catholic men traditionally white or black coats known as kutanv (similar to the bandhgalas), while the pudvem (dhoti), a piece of unstitched cloth, usually around 7 yd long, was wrapped around the waist and the legs and knotted at the waist.
+The turban called mundaas or urmal, were usually flattened like the Coorgi turbans.
+It was a long white piece of cloth with a todop (golden hem) tied around the head like a turban in a particular manner by which they could be easily identified as Catholic Christians.
 In modern times however, this mode has changed.
-Only a few older people can be seen wearing this traditional dress on church-going occasions.
+Only a few older men can be seen wearing this traditional dress on church-going occasions.

-Before marriage, women used to wear a Kirgi (sari) and Baju (blouse).
-The Kirgi is a piece of cloth not longer than four feet, and about three feet wide.
+Before marriage, women used to wear a kirgi (half sari) and baju (kurti).
+The kirgi is a piece of cloth not longer than four feet, and about three feet wide.
 It was wrapped around the body from the waist down.
-A jacket with long sleeves called a Baju, was used to cover the upper part of the body.
-This dress was a sign of the bride's virginity and was worn during the Ros ceremony.
-The Kirgi was wrapped around the waist, but the end of the sari is not thrown over the shoulder.
-To wear the sari with its end thrown over the shoulder, known as Worl, is the exclusive right of a married woman.
+A jacket with long sleeves called a baju, was used to cover the upper part of the body.
+This dress was a sign of the bride's virginity and was worn during the roce or ros ceremony.
+The kirgi was wrapped around the waist, but the end of the sari is not thrown over the shoulder.
+To wear the full sari with its end thrown over the shoulder, known as worl, it was the exclusive right of a married woman.
 Married women used to wear sarees the general way.
-The Salwar kameez is another form of popular dress for females.
-The Mangalorean Catholic bride's wedding sari is known as a Sado.
-It is usually a red-coloured Banarasi sari which is made of finely woven silk and is decorated with elaborate engravings.
+The salwar kameez and the lungi are forms of popular clothing among present-day Mangaloreans.
+The Mangalorean Catholic bride's wedding sari is known as a sado.
+It is usually a red-coloured Benaresi sari which is made of finely woven silk and is decorated with elaborate engravings.
 In olden days, the bride wore on her head a red cloth, three feet square.
 Gold ornaments were absent in those days: the bride went to the church dressed as a virgin girl.
-In modern times, the bride wears (in place of the Kirgi) a red sari, but the end of the sari is not thrown over the shoulder; it is wrapped around the waist.
-The bride wears a few gold ornaments, some rings on the fingers, earrings, and at least two of the Dantoni (golden combs).
-Other ornaments worn by the bride in the olden days included Kanti, Chakrasar, Kap, Karap, Mugud, Kanto, and Dantoni.
+In modern times, the bride wears (in place of the kirgi) a red sari, but the end of the sari is not thrown over the shoulder; it is wrapped around the waist.
+The bride wears a few gold ornaments, some rings on the fingers, earrings, and at least two of the dantoni (golden combs).
+Other ornaments worn by the bride in the olden days included kanti, chakrasar, kap, karap, mugud, kanto, and dantoni.